vtex/admin-iframe-container/README.md

 > If you don't have [`admin-proxy`](https://github.com/vtex/admin-proxy) installed, you must do so with `vtex install admin-proxy`.

-You just need to to make the changes and link the add with `vtex link`.
+You just need to to make the changes and link the app with `vtex link`.

 ### 🌎 Important peer apps